 When we think about benevolence, our minds may jump to donating money.

-Yet, it’s more thoughtful than that; benevolence can be a transformative practice beyond monetary contributions.
+Yet, it’s more thoughtful than that; benevolence can be a life-changing practice beyond monetary contributions.
 It’s about making a difference in others’ lives through kindness and dedicating our time to help those in need.

 I encourage you to see your generosity or almsgiving as a chance to deepen your connection with those around you, turning away from the temptations of excessive consumption and toward acts that help build God’s kingdom on earth.